-Hi there guys, do I got something great for you.
+Yep, you read right.
+Cauliflower rice with a Caribbean flare, Jamaican style.
 This is a break through in all things low carb.
 As I was preparing ideas for mother’s day dinner, my mom made a simple request.
 That request to have cauliflower “rice” and peas for her mother’s day dinner.
-I was both interested and delighted as can be.

 Rice and peas is a classic dish in Jamaica.
 You’ll find it in almost any restaurant across the island, as well as in the homes of locals.
 Traditionally, it’s prepared using red kidney bean (I made mine with pigeon peas known as gungo peas in Jamaica), coconut milk, water, scallion, thyme and other seasonings.
 The rice is last thing to be added.
 I never met a single Jamaican who didn’t eat rice and peas.
 It’s such a staple and important part of our heritage.